 Our USA Archery Event Reference Guidebook has everything you need to know for your first USA Archery event, and is a great quick refresher if you've competed before.

 Participants must be a resident of the state in which the event is held to be eligible to earn state championship titles and a state ranking.
 Guest divisions will be permitted at the Local Organizing Committee's discretion.
-For JOAD State Championships, archers must be a member of a USA Archery JOAD/Both or Collegiate USA Archery Club.
-The club is not required to be located in the state where the event takes place.
+District of Columbia residents may earn state championship honors in the state of their USA Archery club affiliation.

 Age CLASS Calculator